 Differentiate various purposes of land management plans and tier any plan to existing planning documents.
 Cite all available documents: include applicable plans, federal or state code or legal agreements or legislation, environmental reviews, permits, easements, regulatory documents, and any other information salient to the property and to which the MAP applies.
 Provide a concise description of relevant management goals and requirements.

-NOTE: Goals and requirements specifically related to the grazing aspects of the agreement will be further delineated in MAP Guidance Section 5.0 Grazing Program.
+NOTE: Goals and requirements specifically related to the grazing aspects of the Agreement will be further delineated in MAP Guidance Section 5.0 Grazing Program.

 *1.2 Purposes and Uses of this MAP